Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 Roko's idea was compared by user jimrandomh to the basilisk used in David Langford's story "BLIT",

-which in turn was based on the
+which in turn was based on the mythological serpent that was said to cause the death of anyone to

-death of anyone to look into its eyes, or in the case of this theory, thinking about the AI.
-It
+look into its eyes, or in the case of this theory, thinking about the AI.
+It wasn't until 2011 that

-until 2011 that the term "Roko's Basilisk" was first coined by user cousin_it.
+the term "Roko's Basilisk" was first coined by user cousin_it.

 In the following years, Yudkowsky reinstated the theory on LessWrong and admitted that